labadier/HUHU/README.md

 # HUrtful HUmour (HUHU): Detection of humour spreading prejudice in Twitter
-This Repository contain the baselines for evaluation in HUHU shared task at Iberlef 2023
+This Repository contains the baselines for evaluation in HUHU shared task at Iberlef 2023

-HUHU shared task focus  on examining the use of humor to express prejudice towards minorities, specifically analyzing Spanish tweets that are prejudicial towards:
+HUHU shared task focuses  on examining the use of humor to express prejudice towards minorities, specifically analyzing Spanish tweets that are prejudicial towards:

 - Women and feminists
 - LGBTIQ community